mvesterli/amethyst-editor/README.md

   to cause a hang or an error in the editor from game code.
 * Visual customizations through custom CSS themes.
 * Extensions/plugins written in JavaScript or Rust (via WebAssembly).
-* Embed Amethyst directly in the editor in order to preview assets.
+* Embed Amethyst directly in the editor in order to preview assets and 2D/3D world state.

+## Contributing

+In order to work on the editor you'll need to have [Node.js] (including NPM) installed on your development machine.
+You'll also need an Amethyst game that is setup to communicate with the editor using the [amethyst-editor-sync] crate.
+If you don't already have a game setup, you can use the pong example in [amethyst-editor-sync] by cloning the repo and running `cargo run --example pong`.

+For any feature requests, please open an issue in the GitHub issue tracker.
+Pull requests are also greatly appreciated :heart:

+All contributors are expected to follow the [Rust Code of Conduct].

 ## Status